 So... there it is

-So all of that was for me to convince myself that I will include a Text component in my design system.
+component in my design system.
 Most likely I will have two components, one for text and one for headings.
 I will follow up on this topic more when I get to a version 1, or even a 0.1.
 Right now I would call it a 0.0.1.
 I am removing the dust and cobwebs from that part of my brain to come up with something I will use myself and will be happy to put out in the world.